 Reckless Driving Violations and Penalties

 The goal of traffic laws is to make driving conditions safer for motorists and pedestrians.
-There are lots of specific traffic rules that place limits on vehicle operation.
-But all states also have more general traffic laws that make "reckless driving" illegal.
+There are lots of specific traffic rules that place limits on vehicle operation, including laws that make "reckless driving" illegal.

-This article covers how state driving laws define reckless driving and the penalties you might face if you're ticketed for a reckless driving offense.
+This article covers how state driving laws define reckless driving and the common penalties for a reckless driving conviction.

 All states have laws that make reckless driving illegal.
 However, among the states, there's some variance in how reckless driving is defined.
-While all states have laws that define the offense generally, some states also have more specific definitions that categorize certain conduct as per se reckless driving.
+While all states have laws that define the offense generally, some states also have more specific definitions that categorize certain conduct as per se (by and of itself) reckless driving.
+(Pronounced per-say.)

 General reckless driving laws differ somewhat among the states.
 But, in substance, all these laws prohibit the same type of conduct.
 Typically, these general laws define reckless driving as operating a vehicle in a manner that shows a "willful" or "wanton" disregard for the safety of others or the property of others.